 The College itself has a fascinating history.
-It was established in 1931 by Frederick Craufurd Goodenough (1866-1934), Chairman of Barclays Bank, to provide a community for students from what were then referred to as the “British Dominions”.
+It was established in 1931 by Frederick Craufurd Goodenough (1866-1934), Chairman of Barclays Bank, to provide a community for students from abroad who were new to the UK.
 Today, Goodenough College is an international institution, offering single student and family accommodation and an extensive extra-curricular programme of conferences, lectures and social activities.
 It is also an attractive venue for professional conferences and cultural events.

 History of The Goodenough in LondonRead more about this historic hotel in London

 Invisible App Zone